material-components/material-components-ios/contributing/README.md

 ---
-title:  "Community"
+title:  "Contributing"
 layout: landing
-section: community
+section: contributing
 ---

-# Community
+# Contributing

 Material Components for iOS is intended to be a full open source project that accepts contributions from community members.
 We can work together to optimize Material Design on iOS.